hkevin01/longevity-rag/docs/project-plan.md

   - **Deliverables**: Relation extraction pipeline with confidence scores
   - **Success Criteria**: >0.75 F1 on relation extraction task

+Note: NER & Relation Extraction are NOT implemented in this MVP.
+See issue #TODO for tracking.
+These modules have stubs under `src/nlp/ner.py` and will be implemented in Phase 3.
 - [ ] **Intervention-Outcome Mapping**
   - **Description**: Link interventions (drugs, lifestyle) to outcomes (lifespan, healthspan)
   - **Options**: